[Home]

 Spring 2003: Developed the Survey and Evaluation Instrument for the NCCCS colleges

-Fall 1999 - Present: Developed and enhanced the Distance Learning and Classroom Online Evaluation Instrument for the SCC - first developed in Perl (Fall 99 - Spring 01) and then in ColdFusion (Spring 01 - present)
+Fall 1999 - Spring 2005: Developed and enhanced the Distance Learning and Classroom Online Evaluation Instrument for SCC - first developed in Perl (Fall 99 - Spring 01) and then in ColdFusion (Spring 01 - Spring 2005)

 Fall 2001: Developed the SACS Document Database for SCC SACS Self-Study